 There are different types of savings accounts.
 A high-interest savings account offers a higher interest rate than a regular savings account.
 If you are eligible for a tax-free savings account, you can save and earn interest income tax-free.

 Savings and chequing accounts can work together to help you reach your financial goals.
-For example, you can set-up automatic transfers from your chequing account to your savings account after your paycheque is deposited.
+For example, you can set up automatic transfers from your chequing account to your savings account after your paycheque is deposited.

-Chequing Account Pros and Cons
+Pros and Cons of Chequing Accounts

 The benefits of a chequing account include: